 2016 P. Rowe, A. Forsyth, and Har Ye Kan.
 China’s Urban Communities: Concepts, Contexts, and Well-being.
 Berlin: Birkhäuser.

-2016 Review of Jonathan Barnett and Larry Beasley.
+2016 A. Forsyth, Review of Jonathan Barnett and Larry Beasley.
 2015.
 Ecodesign for Cities and Suburbs.
 Journal of Urban Design.

 2016 A. Forsyth, C. Brennan, N. Escobedo, and M. Scott.
 Revitalizing Places: Improving Housing and Neighborhoods from Block to Metropolis/Revitalizando Ciudades: Mejorando Viviendas y Barrios desde la Cuadra a la Metrópolis.
 Cambridge, MA: Harvard Graduate School of Design.
 In English and Spanish.